 Why Healthcare Is Different:

 Patient trust is the foundation of healthcare relationships.
 Patients share sensitive health information and expect high privacy standards.
-HIPAA compliance is legally required, but patient comfort requires going beyond minimum legal requirements.
+Regulatory compliance is legally required, but patient comfort requires going beyond minimum legal requirements.

 Disclosure builds confidence that you're taking their privacy seriously and meeting professional standards.